matloff/omsi/README.md

 <h2>
 <a name="howuse">
-How to Use This Package
+How to use this package
 </a>
 </h2>